connorgrannis/nch_python_workshop/README.md

 # Workshop Status
 Due to the coronavirus, we are converting this workshop to be 100% online.
 We will update this page as we create new notebooks and are planning on having four weeks of material:
 1. Intro to Python
-2. Working with Pandas and Data Visualization
+2. Working with Pandas, file navigation, and integration with Excel and SPSS
-3. Integration with Excel and SPSS and file formatting
+3. Graphing
 4. Statistical packages in Python

 # __What is Python?__